ReznoRMichael/hollow-knight-completion-check/README.md

   ✅ Added Secret data information at the bottom of the tool.

   — **(New) Hunter's Journal** additions/changes/fixes:
   ✅ change + addition: now showing all 146 base entries needed for Keen/True Hunter achievements (with partial completion and number of kills left).
+The most commonly missed entries are shown at the top.
   ✅ fix: Crystal Crawler was actually Glimback before, despite being named CrystalCrawler in the save files.

   — **Hints** changes: